-The Company has no obligation for restoration, rehabilitation and environment costs as at December 31, 2021 and 2020.
+The Company has no obligation for restoration, rehabilitation and environment costs as at the date of this report.

 Provision

 Provisions are recognized when the Company has a present obligation (legal or constructive) that has arisen as a result of a past event and it is probable that a future outflow of resources will be required to settle the obligation, provided that a reliable estimate can be made of the amount of the obligation.